 Nestled between the South Fork of the New River and the Blue Ridge Parkway, Glendale Springs is home to The Holy Trinity Episcopal Church, one of the two Churches of the Frescoes in Ashe County.
 Here visitors can view one of artist Ben Long‘s impressive frescoes entitled “Last Supper”.

 West Jefferson’s downtown area features more than a dozen art galleries plus craft shops and restaurants.
-Fifteen murals adorn the historic buildings throughout downtown depicting the musical heritage, colorful landscape and diverse culture of the region.
+Numerous murals on the Appalachian Mural Trail adorn the historic buildings throughout downtown depicting the musical heritage, colorful landscape and diverse culture of the region.
 St. Mary’s Episcopal Church houses an additional three Ben Long frescoes.
 Each year, the Christmas in July Festival is a unique experience that regularly draws more than 20,000 visitors.